-His music has been performed by Isaura String Quartet, Southland Ensemble, Dog Star Orchestra, Inverted Space, Guthrie & Streb, What’s Next?
-Ensemble, New Century Players, Sage City Symphony, and others.
+His music has been performed by Red Desert Ensemble, Brightwork New Music, Wet Ink Ensemble, Yarn/Wire, Tacet(i) Ensemble, Unheard-of//Ensemble, Isaura String Quartet, Southland Ensemble, Inverted Space, and others.

-He has created and contributed music, sound design, and technical design to a range of interdisciplinary projects including theater pieces with directors Randolyn Zinn (Living Room Theatre) and Dina Janis (Hubbard Hall).
+He has created and contributed music, sound design, and technical design to a range of interdisciplinary projects.
 Sound House, an ongoing performance installation developed with Janie Geiser and Cassia Streb, features an eight channel modular wireless sound system he designed with Eric Heep.

-Eagle holds degrees from Bennington College (BA) and California Institute of the Arts (MFA) and is currently pursuing a DMA at Cornell University.
+Eagle holds degrees from Bennington College (BA) and California Institute of the Arts (MFA) and is a DMA candidate at Cornell University where he studies with Marianthi Papalexandri-Alexandri and Kevin Ernste.
 He was the Composition Fellow at Bennington College from 2009 – 2011 where he taught and directed music for theater and music productions.
-He is the co-founder of FWD: rcrds with Aaron Foster Breilyn and works with the Dog Star Orchestra.
-He lives in Ithaca, NY and Los Angeles with his wife and frequent collaborator, violinist Emily Call.
+Based in Los Angeles and New York, Eagle performs in a variety of contexts on French horn and with his own instruments.

 upper lift photograph by Denise Leitner/Rush Varela courtesy of Heidi Duckler Dance, middle photographs courtesty of Göteborg Art Sounds.
 Other musicians pictured: Emily Call, Christine Tavolacci, Tashi Wada, Cassia Streb, Julia Holter, Michael Pisaro-Liu, Todd Lerew.